TylerHillery/local-lakehouse/README.md

 page for installation instructions.

 ## **Usage**
-Start up the notebook server by running the following.
+Start up the docker compose environment by running the following.
 ```
 docker-compose build
 ```